qualcomm/mrtk2-add-on-for-use-with-android-xr/CONTRIBUTING.md

 1. Create an upstream `remote` to make it easier to keep your branches up-to-date:

     ```bash
-    git remote add upstream https://github.com/qualcomm/<REPLACE-ME>.git
+    git remote add upstream https://github.com/qualcomm/mrtk2-add-on-for-use-with-android-xr.git
     ```

 1. Make your changes, add tests, and make sure the tests still pass.
 1. Commit your changes using the [DCO](https://developercertificate.org/).
-You can attest to the DCO by commiting with the **-s** or **--signoff** options or manually adding the "Signed-off-by":
+You can attest to the DCO by committing with the **-s** or **--signoff** options or manually adding the "Signed-off-by":

     ```bash
     git commit -s -m "Really useful commit message"`